Gladys Polk Elementary

-Gladys Polk Elementary began our PLC journey in the 2014-2015 school year.
-After not meeting standard on the state of Texas accountability system, our Principal, Tara Fulton began researching instructional strategies and best practices to improve the achievement of the campus.
+Gladys Polk Elementary began its PLC journey in the 2014-2015 school year.
+After not meeting standard on the state of Texas accountability system, campus and district administration began researching instructional strategies and best practices to improve the achievement of the campus.
 We had already tried special workbooks, trainings, and other instructional strategies, but did not see sustainable improvement for the campus.
-She heard about the All Things PLC website and read articles about Professional Learning Communities.
-She decided to have her teachers meet weekly for collaborative meetings during their conference periods.
-Teachers met and shared lessons, talked about intervention for students, and tracked student data.
+The research eventually led to the All Things PLC website and our transformation began.
+In our PLC infancy, teachers met and shared lessons, talked about intervention for students, and tracked student data.
 This continued for two years.
 Teachers implemented a common intervention time for all students during the school day.
 When Polk received their accountability report in 2016, they learned that they met state standard for the first time in three years.
 Although they met standard, they still had areas that needed improvement with student growth.

 In summer of 2017, Polk leadership team attended our second PLC Institute in San Antonio, Texas.
-At this institute, we were inspired to create common formative assessments and track data standard by standard,not just by unit.
-Our principal, Tara Fulton fully embraced the PLC mindset, and decided that this was the culture that was going to define Polk Elementary.
+At this institute, we were inspired to create common formative assessments and track data by standard, not just by unit.
+A true PLC mindset became embedded into the culture and was no longer just an idea.
 By empowering the leadership team to embrace the collaborative mindset, we were able to model this for the staff.
 The staff who collaborated the most were the grade levels that had the best results on assessments the year before, so the staff had evidence that PLC’s work.
 This showed the rest of the staff that this is a sustainable way of operating and something that we all needed to do together.

 Today, Polk Elementary continues to operate in a culture of collaboration.
 Since 2014, we have made it a priority for our staff members to attend PLC At Work Institutes annually and continue to grow in our PLC journey.
+Despite changes in leadership and staff movement the culture of collaboration remains strong.
 We continue to use our Guiding Coalition and our leadership team to drive our work.
 Our professional development is centered around PLC's and RtI.
 It’s second nature for our teams of teachers to work together interdependently, and we truly embrace the idea of “our kids”, instead of “my kids.”
 Our mission statement says that we will “ensure all students learn at high levels and are future ready.”
 Our vision is “a culture of collaboration, focusing on results.”
 These are not just statements printed out on a wall in our school, but it is what we ALL believe.